 With the health of our employees and customers being our top concern, as of March 20th, the Bank temporarily suspended branch lobby hours to the public for walk-in transactions.
-Appointments can be made at branches to complete all needed paperwork and transactions.
-Drive-thru services remain open as well as all ATM's and ITM's to complete needed transactions.
-To assure branches remain open, employees have been divided into teams who rotate every three days to two weeks as a means to practice social distancing while limiting any possible exposure.
+Appointments could be made at branches to complete all needed paperwork and transactions.
+Drive-thru services remained open as well as all ATM's and ITM's to complete needed transactions.
+To assure branches remained open, employees were divided into teams who rotated every three days to two weeks as a means to practice social distancing while limiting any possible exposure.
+During the month of May, the retail re-open team developed an employee handbook which focused on opening protocols, employee training, health and wellness and facility signage.
+Branch re-openings began on June 3rd with the last branches re-opening on June 15th.
+We continue to monitor and adjust lobby access as needed.
 Internal controls have not been significantly modified due to COVID-19.